drbean/curriculum/correspondence/coverletter/slides.md

 Write the To:, From, and Subject: lines.
 In the body, write one paragraph.
 At the end, write Attachment: and the name of the file.

+## cover email for Flowerdew visit

+In Week 12, you wrote the cover email Tom Farrell, the chairperson of the Business Management Department sent to teachers in the department about Henry Kendall, a top businessman who was visiting the department.
+All the staff knew about the visit, but they may not have known much about Kendall.
+For their information, you sent them kendall.pdf, a file with some highlights of Kendall's career.

+Now, look at p 42.
+The situation on p 42 is different.
+It is confusing.
+IGNORE IT.
+You are going to write a cover letter for a simpler situation, just like the one you did for homework.

+You are going to substitute Tracy Cheng for Tom Farrell.
+Substitute the Language Center for the Business Management Department.
+Substitute John Flowerdew, a top linguist for Henry Kendall, a top businessman.
+Substitute flowerdew.pdf for kendall.pdf.

+Write the cover email for this file, flowerdew.pdf.
+It only needs to be two sentences in one paragraph, the first saying Flowerdew is visiting and the second saying what you are attaching.
+There is no need for instructions, or to invite feedback, or questions.

+Write the To:, From, and Subject: lines.
+In the body, write one paragraph.
+At the end, write Attachment: and the name of the file.